 Things you can do to lower your risk of heat-related illness:

 - If you live in a home or apartment without fans or air conditioning, try to keep your house as cool as possible.
 Limit your use of the oven.
 Keep your shades, blinds, or curtains closed during the hottest part of the day.
 Open your windows at night.

 - Avoid crowded places when it’s hot outside.
-Plan trips during non-rush hour times.
+Plan trips during non-rush-hour times.

 Headache, confusion, dizziness, or nausea could be a sign of a heat-related illness.
 Go to the doctor or an emergency room to find out if you need treatment.